 The Constitution mandates a counting of all persons in the U.S every 10 years.
 This count is regardless of legality of stay.
-For the first time in United States history, the 2020 Census could include a question around citizenship.
-If allowed to pass, it would endanger immigrant communities, leaving them exposed to violence, and hate.

 Interested in hosting a regional 2020 Census Workshop in your city?
 Get more information following this link.